PeterRobards/Yall_Scan/README.md

 5,000 public url submissions per day (60/minute) and 10,000 result requests per day
 Note: these quotas reset at Midnight UTC.

-Once you obtain an [API Key](#API-KEY) from URLSCan you can either save it to use as an environmental variable or enter it into the program directly when [prompted](#API-KEY).
+Once you obtain an [API Key](#API-KEY) from URLScan you can either save it to use as an environmental variable or enter it into the program directly when [prompted](#API-KEY).